alexbfree/thesis/src/chapter-10.md

 ![Figure 8.3: Mock-up of a Unified TV Viewing History Interface](./src/figs/fig8.3-unified-watch-history.png){#figure-8.3}

-### Design Insight 3: Data must be Transformed into a Versatile Material
+### Principle 3: Data must be Transformed into a Versatile Material

 | **<a name="insight-3">INSIGHT 3</a>: Data Must Be Transformed into a Versatile Material** |
 |:-------------------------------------------------|